Ekolorde/Advent-of-C/README.md

 ## 2015 Puzzles

 [**Day 1: Not Quite Lisp.**](https://adventofcode.com/2015/day/1) Finds the solution to its respective puzzle using a built in puzzle input, making it pretty useless unless you go in and edit the input variable yourself before compiling.

+[**Day 2: I Was Told There Would Be No Math.**](https://adventofcode.com/2015/day/2) Does a bunch of fancy math using a separate input file located in the same folder with the same filename but a .txt file extension.
+Or it would if I could get the damn thing to work.